-- The papers may be hand delivered to the attorney for that person, or the attomey's secretary, during business hours, if that attorney has already appeared" in the case.
+- The papers may be hand delivered to the attorney for that person, or the attorney's secretary, during business hours, if that attorney has already "appeared" in the case.

-- Usually an attomey has "appeared" if he/she has gone into court on the case or filed papers in the case.
+- Usually an attorney has "appeared" if they have gone into court on the case or filed papers in the case.